 All our donors are carefully selected and go through an extensive approval procedure according to the rules laid out by the Danish Health Authority, the Danish Patient Safety Authority, the EU Tissues and Cells Directive and SellmerDiers’ internal standards.

-Our experienced team of health professionals, including healthcare professionals, laboratory technicians, doctors, physicians and specialists in human genetics work together during the selection and screening process to make sure that all accepted donors meet our lofty standards regarding health, sperm quality, physique, personality and character.
+Our experienced team of health professionals, laboratory technicians, doctors, and specialists in clinical genetics work together during the selection and screening process to make sure that all accepted donors meet our lofty standards regarding health, sperm quality, physique, personality and character.
 Only 3 % of all donor applicants pass through the eye of the needle.

 Initially, the selection parameters in this procedure include: